Intrinsic Heralding and Optimal Decoders for Non-Abelian Topological Order: Abstract

 \section{Abstract}

 Topological order (TO) provides a natural platform for storing and manipulating quantum information.
 However, its stability to noise has only been systematically understood for Abelian TOs.
 In this work, we exploit the non-deterministic fusion of non-Abelian anyons to inform active error correction and design decoders where the fusion products, instead of flag qubits, herald the noise.
 This intrinsic heralding enhances thresholds over those of Abelian counterparts when noise is dominated by a single non-Abelian anyon type.
-Furthermore, we present an approach for determining the optimal threshold for non-Abelian TOs with perfect anyon syndromes for any noise model, formulated as a statistical mechanics model using Bayesian inference.
+Furthermore, we use Bayesian inference to obtain a statistical mechanics model for fixed-point non-Abelian TOs with perfect measurements under any noise model, which yields the optimal threshold conditioned on measuring anyon syndromes.
 We numerically illustrate these results for $D_4 \cong \mathbb Z_4 \rtimes \mathbb Z_2$ TO.
-In particular, for non-Abelian charge noise and perfect syndrome measurement, we find an optimal threshold $p_c=0.218(1)$, whereas an intrinsically heralded minimal-weight perfect-matching (MWPM) decoder already gives $p_c=0.20842(2)$, outperforming standard MWPM with $p_c = 0.15860(1)$.
+In particular, for non-Abelian charge noise and perfect syndrome measurement, we find a conditioned optimal threshold $p_c=0.218(1)$, whereas an intrinsically heralded minimal-weight perfect-matching (MWPM) decoder already gives $p_c=0.20842(2)$, outperforming standard MWPM with $p_c = 0.15860(1)$.
 Our work highlights how non-Abelian properties can enhance stability, rather than reduce it, and discusses potential generalizations for achieving fault tolerance.

 \textit{Introduction.} Topological orders (TOs) are long-range entangled topological phases characterized by ground state degeneracy and anyon excitations \cite{Leinaas1977, Goldin81, Wilczek82, Goldin85, Moore1989, Wen90, Wen91, MOORE1991362, Einarsson95}.
 They have been exploited to encode and manipulate quantum information thanks to their robustness against local noise \cite{KITAEV20032, Freedman2002, Freedman06, RevModPhys2008, Dennis, RMP2015}.
 TOs are either Abelian or non-Abelian.
 For Abelian TOs, such as the toric code, the error correction problem---which is to find the homology class of the physical error string with a given set of syndromes---has been well studied \cite{Dennis, Raussendorf, RMP2015}.\\ In contrast, the error correction problem of non-Abelian TOs is more difficult due to non-Abelian braiding statistics and non-deterministic fusion of anyon excitations \cite{Pachos_2012}.
 Previous work proved the existence of an error correction threshold for non-Abelian TOs with perfect measurements and numerically demonstrated comparable thresholds for both Abelian and non-Abelian TOs using clustering decoders and renormalization group (RG) decoders \cite{BravyiHaah, WoottonLoss, Wootton_improved_HDRG, BurtonIsing, BurtonFibonacci, Verstraete, Wootton2016proof, HarringtonThesis, Dauphinais2017, HarringtonFibonacci} (for a passive error correction approach, see Ref.~\onlinecite{chirame2024stabilizingnonabeliantopologicalorder}).
 However, unlike Abelian TOs, no optimal decoder is known for non-Abelian TOs.
 Moreover, although the existence of a threshold for continuous error correction in the presence of measurement errors has been proven for the special case of acyclic non-Abelian TOs, none of the previously studied decoders has inspired such a proof for the general non-Abelian case \cite{WoottonIsingproof, Dauphinais2017, davydova2025universalfaulttolerantquantum}.\\ By definition, non-Abelian anyons, denoted by $a$, have multiple fusion channels